Complete List Of Cereal Mascots

 E.T.

 Loveable Truly is truly one of the weirdest mascot names I’ve ever heard but he graced the cover of Alpha Bits back in the 60’s.
 He replaced a much grittier-looking postman and they wanted a more friendly, approachable character that was, you guessed it, loveable.
-He only lasted one year as their mascot and Alpha bits has had a bit of a revolving door of mascots gracing the cover of their cereal box.
+While not as universally recognized as some other mascots, Lovable Truly’s contribution to the brand was meaningful, especially in making learning fun at the breakfast table.

 Cracko